 Below are a list of resources and information that we believe are important for you to know.

-If you need to travel in an emergency, we can issue a non-biometric passport with limited validity locally, at our discretion and on production of evidence of the need for emergency travel.
+If you need to travel in an emergency, we can issue an emergency travel certificate, valid for one journey and 3 days, at our discretion and on production of evidence of the need for emergency travel.

-Emergency passports cannot be issued to first time applicants.
+Emergency travel certificates cannot be issued to first time applicants.

 Please note requirements for:

--applicants whose previous passport was issued prior to 1 January 2000 and it is only being renewed now
+– applicants whose previous passport expired more than 5 years ago and it is only being renewed now

 Click here to view CURRENT – passport fees and guidelines